mws262/qwop-controls/src/main/java/goals/cold_start_analysis/README.md

 #### Approaches
 1. Find a "good" run using one of the tree searches.
-2. Simulate the good run's game.actions partway.
+2. Simulate the good run's game.action partway.
 3. Introduce a new runner at the other's observable state, but with a cold start for the constraint solver.
-4. Continue to simulate both runners with the same game.actions.
+4. Continue to simulate both runners with the same game.action.
 5. See how long, and it what way, the cold-start runner diverges.
 6. Investigate when the sensitivity is highest/lowest.
 When, throughout the gait, are the warm-start's effects most significant?